Recommendation 319 (2012)1

 6. In the light of this, the Congress recommends that the Committee of Ministers invite the Czech Republic to:

 a. ensure financing corresponding to the delegated tasks;

-d. coordinate and simplify the overall system of administrative supervision (keeping it in proportion within the meaning of Article 8 para.3) in order to ease the burden put on municipalities and regions through supervision and data collection exercised by different branches of central government;
+d. co-ordinate and simplify the overall system of administrative supervision (keeping it in proportion within the meaning of Article 8 paragraph 3 of the European Charter of Local Self-Government) in order to ease the burden put on municipalities and regions through supervision and data collection exercised by different branches of central government;

 e. ratify Articles 4 paragraphs 5 and 9 paragraph 6 of the European Charter of Local Self-Government, on which reservations had been formulated, since these are de facto operational;